 Most patients have difficulty sitting, low back pain and cannot cross their legs in a “figure four” position.
 The patient’s ability to climb stairs, run or take longer strides may also be prohibited due to sacroiliac pain and stiffness.

-When these symptoms are too much to bear and are hindering daily life and overall quality of life, a minimally invasive fusion may be the most effective solution to permanently eliminating the pain.
+When these symptoms begin to negatively impact your overall quality of life, a minimally invasive fusion may be the most effective solution to permanently eliminating the pain.

 Dr. Scott Katzman has promulgated a minimally invasive technique for sacroiliac joint fusion using the S.I.
 Fix Implant, and is a world-renowned orthopedic surgeon.
 Since the sacroiliac joint naturally has extremely limited motion, Dr. Katzman’s minimally invasive technique eliminates the source of pain by fusing it without traditional, invasive fusion surgery to preserve as much range of motion as possible.

 Dr. Katzman has performed so many successful sacroiliac joint fusions that he was able to develop a new device that provides a permanent fix for sacroiliac joint pain.
 The S.I.
 Fix Implant — an S.I. (sacroiliac) joint implant — is used for this fusion surgery and was invented and developed primarily through Dr. Katzman’s guidance.